WajdAlrabiah/GPT-Chatbot/README.md

-# GPT-Chatbot
+# GPT2-Chatbot

-A simple chatbot built with GPT-2 in PyTorch.
-It preprocesses text, tokenizes input, and generates conversational responses.
-Supports future fine-tuning.
+A simple chatbot built using the GPT-2 model in PyTorch.
+This chatbot validates user input, tokenizes it, and generates conversational responses.
+The code is structured to allow future fine-tuning with custom conversation datasets.

+## Features

+- Input validation: Removes non-alphanumeric characters and limits input length.
+- Tokenization: Prepares text input for GPT-2.
+- Response generation: Uses GPT-2 to generate conversational responses.
+- Modular design for easy fine-tuning.